The Pax Program: People

 A. Lloyd Swartzentruber was the first Pax Pastor.
 He was in charge of the mental and spiritual well-being of Pax volunteers in Europe during 1951 and 1952.
 He and his wife Mary were affectionately called "Pop and Mom," terms that continued to be used by the patriarch and matriarch figures of the Pax Program in Europe.

 Menno Wiebe was secretly arrested in Paraguay.
 He was interrogated and his Pax fellows had to smuggle his passport and later food and blankets for the night.
 He was released the next day after the MCC Director in Paraguay negotiated with the American and British Embassies.

 Deaths

 Several volunteers died while serving in Pax, one of the most difficult was when Larry Kauffman was serving in the Democratic Republic of the Congo in 1958.
 On a trip on the Kasai River, he disappeared while the group was going to shore to make camp.
 He might have slipped into the river and been pulled under by the current, no one can be sure.

 Another very painful situation happened in Vietnam in 1962.
 The program was still operating during the Vietnam War.
 Daniel Gerber was abducted by the Viet Cong.
-His fiance escaped, but after returning briefly to the USA, returned to continue their service.
+His fiance escaped, but after returning briefly to the US, returned to continue their service.
 She was then captured and killed.
 No more was ever discovered about Gerber's disappearance.